gmmorris/birdwatcherjs/README.md

         }
     };

-    birdwatcher(window.theKing,"King");
-    birdwatcher(window.theAssassin,"Assasin","BlackAdder",{
+    var myGlobalBirdwatcher = birdwatcher.configure({
         onError:function(exception,name, id, method){
+            // all other error which were raised

+            if(name == "King" && method == "giveUpThrone") {
+                //will be called when the king is challenged to give up the throne }
+        }
+    });

+    myGlobalBirdwatcher(window.theKing,"King");
+    myGlobalBirdwatcher(window.theAssassin,"Assasin",{
+        onError:function(exception,name, id, method){
             // notify the rebels that the assassin has failed
             // or rather when theAssassin.killThePrince() is called
             // presumably that wasn't prince Joffrey, because that was no child, that was a monster!
-        }
-    });

-    birdwatcher.configuration({
-        onError:function(exception,name, id, method){
-            // all other error which were raised

-            if(name == "King" && method == "giveUpThrone") {
-                //will be called when the king is challenged to give up the throne }
         }
     });
 ```